Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 ### Capture

-Tapping on the capture icon will open the signature capture screen as provided by the Signature SDK.
+Tapping on the capture icon will open the signature capture screen as provided by the Wacom Ink SDK for signature.
 The "who" and "why" parameter are provided by the contents of the "Who" and "Why" fields of the main view controller.
 The values set on the "Capture Settings" screen (see below) define the other capture options.